naveengarla/icse-9th-history/6.guptas-age/segment-1-sources.md

     VayuPurana[Vayu Purana<br/>Genealogies, chronology of rulers]
 ```

-*Caption: Block diagram showing the main literary sources and how each contributes to our understanding of the Gupta Age*
+*Caption: Mindmap showing the main literary sources and how each contributes to our understanding of the Gupta Age*

 The first star witness in our historical court is Fa-Hien, a brave Buddhist monk from China.
 In 399 CE, he embarked on an extraordinary journey—walking thousands of miles across treacherous mountains and endless deserts to reach India during the reign of Chandragupta II (Vikramaditya).
 Fa-Hien was like an ancient travel blogger, documenting everything he saw in his book "Fo-Kwo-Ki" (A Record of Buddhist Kingdoms).